tfulanchan/kau-docs/docs/486/ch6.md

 A value web operates within the technology web and focuses on maximizing value to the customer.

-The value web focuses on creating value for a specific group of companies that have adopted a common technology platform.
+The value web focuses on **creating value for a specific group of companies that have adopted a common technology platform**.

 Examples are the value webs in the desktop-computing technology web: Apple’s Macintosh vs. the PC by Microsoft and Intel.

 Two types of webs are emerging: the customer web and the market web.

-The customer web focuses on managing the ownership of customer relationships and customer segments.
+The customer web focuses on **managing the ownership of customer relationships and customer segments**.

 By developing and maintaining deep relationships with a particular segment of customers,

 a company can use special relationships and deep understanding to serve a wide range of their needs by finding and delivering the most suitable products and services they need from the market, thereby maximally satisfying each customer.

-Similarly, a market web focuses on a specific type of transaction by developing deep relationships for a particular need with all customers.
+Similarly, a market web focuses on a specific type of transaction by **developing deep relationships for a particular need with all customers**.

 For example, a portal for mortgages is the focal point of a market web.